 In the UK, within-class attainment grouping tends to be more common in primary schools than in secondary schools.
 In primary schools this may involve pupils grouped together on specific tables, but this is typically not the case in secondary schools.
 The research evidence does not examine the effect of pupils working in groups, but rather the effect of pupils being grouped by attainment which may, or may not, involve them working in groups.

 1. Within class attainment grouping has a positive impact, on average, of 2 months additional progress.
-The evidence strength, however, is very limited and there is variation behind this average.
+The evidence strengthThis rating provides an overall estimate of the robustness of the evidence, to help support professional decision-making in schools., however, is very limited and there is variation behind this average.

 2. It is important to carefully consider which content is appropriate for within class attainment grouping.
 While the impact in maths was positive, studies that measured literacy outcomes found no difference, on average.